 To contact Veronica, email email@example.com.

-John Nelson is the Youth Master Plan Manager at Lake County Build a Generation.
+John Nelson is a Youth Master Plan Coordinator (Project Lead on Behavioral Health, Tobacco Prevention, and Youth Leadership) at Lake County Build a Generation.
 In this role, John leads and coordinates an alliance of leaders, community members, and youth who are making Lake County a healthier place for youth and families.
 He facilitates the Youth Master Plan Steering Committee and works with the group to oversee the on-going development, implementation and measurement of Youth Master Plan initiatives.
-He supervises and trains the Youth Master Plan Coordinators and assists with those initiatives, as needed.
 John also heads up our tobacco prevention initiatives for youth and adults.

 He attended Northern Kentucky University where he graduated with a B.A in Communications and Writing.
 He spent the first five years of his career working in HIV/AIDS prevention in Cincinnati, Ohio, and Denver, Colorado.
 He spent the next six years managing reproductive and sexual health programs at Planned Parenthood of the Rocky Mountains.
 After that, he served as the Director of Prevention at the Rape Assistance and Awareness Program.
 Before coming to Lake County Build a Generation, he spent three years at Girls Incorporated of Metro Denver, providing educational programming and mentoring to girls from the ages of 5 to 19.